Investment Pool Options

 ESG Pool

-The ESG Pool is designed as a long-term investment with expected returns similar to the Endowment Pool.
+The ESG Pool is designed to be long-term in nature with expected returns similar to the Endowment Pool.
 In addition to traditional financial analysis, investment managers consider Environmental, Social and Governance factors in an effort to reduce risk, enhance enterprise value and benefit society.
-This portfolio invests in global publicly-traded securities.
+This portfolio invests in global publicly traded securities.

 Moderate Pool